 Set up a course by marking off a path through grass or snow with cones or chalk lines; make sure it has some twists and turns in it—this will make it more challenging for your teams!
 When you’re ready to begin playing, have each team send one member across first so that he or she can set the pace for their partner when it’s time for them to cross too.
 If you’d like more of a challenge, consider adding other obstacles like logs or hula hoops along the way!

 A trust circle is a team building exercise that helps you to build trust with your team.
-It’s simple, it can be done in any space and it’s a great ice breaker for new teams.
+It’s simple, it can be done in any space and it’s a great team building activities ice breaker for new teams.
 This activity also builds team spirit and confidence which is important if you want your team to perform at their best.